 15 minutes/20 points.
 There shall be three problems, ranging from easy to very difficult.
 The point values for the problems will be 4, 6, and 10.
 Students may work together on all three exercises.

 10 minutes/10 points.

-At least one tie breaker problem shall be prepared to determine one first place, one second place, and one third place winner in each class (A or AA), if necessary.
-In the event that there is still a tie for the top three places in each class, then the Math Bowl Chairperson shall determine fair way to break the tie.
-Note that the total amount of time that the students shall spend in competition will be approximately 70 minutes, with the first half 36 minutes and the second 34 minutes.
+At least one tiebreaker problem shall be prepared to determine one first-place, one second-place, and one third-place winner in each class (A or AA), if necessary.
+If there is still a tie for the top three places in each class, then the Math Bowl Chairperson shall determine a fair way to break the tie.
+Note that the total amount of time that the students shall spend in the competition will be approximately 70 minutes, with the first half 36 minutes and the second 34 minutes.
 The maximum possible point value is 90 points.
 The total number of problems is 14.
-For the 1st and 7th rounds, each member of the team will get all three problems, stapled together and color coded.
+For the 1st and 7th rounds, each member of the team will get all three problems, stapled together and color-coded.
 Each team will get an answer sheet, which they hand in after filling in their 3 answers and school name.
-For the 5th round, each member will only get one problem, which will be color coded for category.
+For the 5th round, each member will only get one problem, which will be color-coded for the category.

 Relating the Rounds to the Students

 Rounds 1 and 7 address the depth of the team.
 Round 5 measures each team's specialization in different mathematical topics and depth.
-The other rounds, 2, 3, 4, 6, and 8, give an indication of how well team members work with each other.
+The other rounds, 2, 3, 4, 6, and 8, indicate how well team members work with each other.
 There is an advantage to having teams having three very good students vis a vis one excellent student and 2 average students.